 FSA In The News

-Family Service Agency (FSA) of Santa Barbara County is launching “The Good Life on the Central Coast” Photo Contest for 2018.
-The contest invites Santa Barbara County residents with a creative spirit to share their favorite snaps of local life for a chance to win cash prizes.
+Family Service Agency (FSA) announces “The Good Life on the Central Coast” Photo Contest for 2019.
+Santa Barbara County residents of all ages are invited to share their favorite photographs for a chance to win cash prizes.
 All entries will be eligible for permanent display in the FSA’s Santa Maria Valley Youth & Family Center office.